dgloeckner/spelk/README.md

 To use Spelk you need to add the Spelk jar to the Spark driver/executor classpaths and enable the metrics sink.

+The latest release of Spelk is available on [GitHub](https://github.com/dgloeckner/spelk/releases/latest).

 **Add Spelk jar to classpaths**